yishu-ji/bodymaps/README.md

+# Emotion and Body
-# Advanced Psychological Statistics (Tsinghua University, 23 Fall)
+## Advanced Psychological Statistics (Tsinghua University, 23 Fall)

-This is a **naive demo for dimensionality reduction based on mapping pixels to body parts**.
+This is a **naive demo for a course project to perform dimensionality reduction based on mapping pixels to body parts**.
 It mainly uses rectangular segmentation and clustering of pixels in an image.

 The main files include: